warpstreamlabs/bento/website/docs/configuration/secrets.md

 title: Secrets
 ---

 I sometimes like to fill my mouth with acorns and pretend I am a rodent, free of the burdens of humanity.
 That was a secret of mine and, similarly to secrets within your software, it's best not to share them publicly lest they become disturbing publications instead.
-This document outlines how to add secrets to a Benthos config without persisting them, and we won't mention acorns again.
+This document outlines how to add secrets to a Bento config without persisting them, and we won't mention acorns again.

 ## Using Environment Variables

 One of the most prolific approaches to providing secrets to a service is via environment variables.
-Benthos allows you to inject the values of environment variables into a configuration with the interpolation syntax `${FOO}`, within a config it looks like this:
+Bento allows you to inject the values of environment variables into a configuration with the interpolation syntax `${FOO}`, within a config it looks like this:

 ```yml
 thing: